 As a follow-up, ask team members what support they may need during this time.
 This is helpful information for planning and creates an understanding of people’s experiences.

-• Is there something that I could do to support you during this time?
+- Is there something that I could do to assist you during this time?

-• Is there something that the organization could do to support you during this time?
+- Is there anything the organization could do to support you during this time?

-When you learn something new, share it with others respectfully.
-This can take the burden off those who observe holidays that are less recognized.
-You can educate those who are new to your country or unfamiliar with holidays that have complex histories.
+When you learn something new, share it with others.
+This can take the burden off those who observe less recognized holidays.
+You can educate those unfamiliar with holidays with complex histories within your country.
 Newcomers can experience pressure to conform to dominant holidays and assimilate into the dominant culture to be accepted.
 The pressure to do so can contribute to their oppression and contribute to others’ oppression in celebrating holidays with complex histories.
 There are many ways to introduce holidays and create celebrations that don’t pressure people to celebrate in ways that contradict their personal beliefs and customs.

 Acknowledge and Validate

-Acknowledge that a variety of experiences exist and validate them in communications to your team, clients, partners, and social audiences.
-Provide some context surrounding holidays.
-Connect with team members privately and ask if they would like to share how they observe holidays and celebrations.
-Try and make it a collaborative effort to learn and educate; don’t leave the responsibility only to those participating.
-Create awareness of other religions.
+Acknowledge that various experiences exist and validate them in communications to your team, clients, partners, and social audiences.
+Provide context around the holiday season.
+Acknowledge the broader social climate in your region and verbally signal that you understand how folks may not feel like celebrating at this difficult time.
+Connect with team members privately and ask if there is anything you can do to support them through the holiday season if they are struggling.
+Try to foster a collaborative process with your team members so that they can share their unique practices regarding celebration and observances, emphasize that we all have something to learn from each other's experiences; and don’t leave the responsibility only on a few participating.
+Create awareness of other religions and cultures.
 Start with an interfaith calendar and let everyone in the organization know which holidays team members will be observing; you don’t need to specify who.

 Don’t Make Assumptions